Wisconsin Statutory Elements

 Chapter 942 Crimes Against Reputation, Privacy, and Civil Liberties

-The Wisconsin Statutory Elements and Consequences is a compilation of criminal statutory components, organized by Wisconsin statute chapter and enhanced with definitions of frequently referenced terms, and links to Wisconsin Criminal Jury Instructions.
+The Wisconsin Statutory Elements is a compilation of criminal statutory components, organized by Wisconsin statute chapter and enhanced with definitions of frequently referenced terms, and links to Wisconsin Criminal Jury Instructions.
+This information on this page is edited and arranged by the Wisconsin Court System's Office of Judicial Education.
 The information provided on this website should not be construed as legal advice and is meant for informational purposes only.
 Please note that this information may not be up to date.
 For more information about this resource, contact Bryce Pierson by email or phone at (608) 266-7807.

 Table of contents